Soho Square: History

 Built in the late 1670s, Soho Square was in its early years one of the most fashionable places to live in London.
 It was originally called King's Square, for King Charles II.
 The statue of Charles II was carved by Danish sculptor Caius Gabriel Cibber during the King's reign in 1681 and made the centrepiece of the square; since it has returned it has not been in the centre.
 The development lease to convert the immediately surrounding fields, for 53 1/4 years, was granted in 1677 to Richard Frith, citizen (elector of the Corporation of London) and bricklayer.
 Ratebooks (of the vestry) continued to call the square King Square until the first decade of the 19th century; however, John Rocque's Map of London, 1746 and Richard Horwood's in 1792–99 mark it as Soho Square.

 By the early 19th century, the statue, fountain and attendant figures was described as "in a most wretched mutilated state; and the inscriptions on the base of the pedestal quite illegible".
-In 1875, it was removed during alterations in the square by Thomas Blackwell, of Crosse & Blackwell, the condiment firm (which had premises at № 20-21 Soho Square from the late 1830s until the early 1920s), who gave it for safekeeping to his friend, artist Frederick Goodall, with the intention that it might be restored.
+In 1875, it was removed during alterations in the square by Thomas Blackwell, of Crosse & Blackwell, the condiment firm (which had premises at No. 20-21 Soho Square from the late 1830s until the early 1920s), who gave it for safekeeping to his friend, artist Frederick Goodall, with the intention that it might be restored.
 Goodall placed the statue on an island in his lake at Grim's Dyke, where it remained when dramatist W. S. Gilbert purchased the property in 1890, and there it stayed after Gilbert's death in 1911.
 In her will, Lady Gilbert directed that the statue be returned, and it was restored to Soho Square in 1938.

-The politician William Beckford lived at № 22 from 1751, and his son William Thomas Beckford, author of the Gothic novel Vathek, may have been born there.
+The politician William Beckford lived at No. 22 from 1751, and his son William Thomas Beckford, author of the Gothic novel Vathek, may have been born there.